 You qualify for this bonus if you currently don’t own the Premier Business and haven’t received a signup bonus for this card in the last 24 months.

-While this bonus is slightly smaller, it’s a little easier to achieve due to its lower spending requirement.
-Also, 60,000 Rapid Rewards can still let you book an ample number of award flights.
+Also, 60,000 Rapid Rewards can let you book an ample number of award flights.
 It’s not uncommon to find award flights for under 10,000 Rapid Rewards when other carriers require at least 12,000 for a one-way award ticket.

-And it’s about halfway towards that coveted Southwest Companion Pass.
+And it’s a step closer to the coveted Southwest Companion Pass.

 Other Southwest Airlines Benefits